- Search magazine...

 Italy hosts the second most important Egyptian art museum in the world after the one in Cairo.

 The Egyptian Museum of Turin has decided to offer its immense heritage to the public in a virtual mode.
-In addition to the possibility of accessing the database of the online collection, visiting exhibition halls, display cases and “browsing” every single historical find, thanks to a 3D reproduction it is also possible to take a virtual tour of the temporary exhibition "Invisible Archeology".
+In addition to the possibility of accessing the database of the online collection, visiting exhibition halls, display cases and “browsing” every single historical find, thanks to a 3D reproduction, it is also possible to take a virtual tour of the temporary exhibition "Invisible Archaeology".

 Egyptian Museum, Turin, Piedmont